qdm12/updated/README.md

     - Root keys to be used by Unbound
 - Optionally upload the changes to a Git repository using an SSH key
 - Based on the Scratch image with a total uncompressed size of 15.4MB
-- Compatible with amd64, x86 and ARM v6/v7/v8
+- Compatible with amd64 only although it is easily cross CPU compiled if needed

 ## Setup